 A clean home is a happy home, unless you’re cleaning with chemicals that is.
 We all love that fresh feeling when we clean our home, but when your cleaning products are full of toxic chemicals they might be affecting your home and your family’s health.
 There are potentially dangerous chemicals in every room of your house and they can be threatening to children and pets.
 Let’s name a few:

 Even though laundry detergents sound harmless, you might be using a detergent that contains formaldehyde, which is a chemical that is used to preserve dead bodies in forensics.
 This chemical can cause problems with breathing and it’s a class B1 carcinogen.
 Not exactly worth it, right?
-But there's pleanty of other chemicals in detergent that can cause more harm than good.
+But there's pleanty of other that can cause more harm than good.
 Try switching to a natural laundry detergent that is non toxic and you won’t have to worry about these dangerous chemicals in your clothes at all.

 You might have heard that bleach is concentrated chemical that brightens your clothing and disinfects your home, which is why a lot of homes have a bottle in your cleaning stash.
 Totally harmless right?
 Because of it’s fumes, bleach is a toxic chemical that can cause skin, throat and eye irritation.
 Be careful when mixing it with other cleaners that contain ammonia, this can produce serious gases that are extremely poisonous.
-A great alternative for disinfecting can be white distilled vinegar.
+A for disinfecting can be white distilled vinegar.
 It’s great against e.coli, salmonella and viruses like the flu.
 Vinegar will be your best when it comes to a natural disinfectant.

 Mold and Mildew Remover